Updated: 6 days ago

 Toxins are found everywhere, especially in skincare and during the shaving process.
 Most think the toxins when shaving comes from the shaving cream without realizing their razors are just as toxic.
-Your skin is the largest organ of the body, and its derivatives make up the integumentary system, responsible for protecting your organs, bones, muscles, ligaments, nerves, and blood vessels (1).
+Your skin is the largest organ of the body, and its derivatives make up the integumentary system, which is responsible for protecting your organs, bones, muscles, ligaments, nerves, and blood vessels (1).
 Unfortunately, suppose you have a moisture strip in your razor.
-In that case, the probability of toxins in your razor is relatively high, from polyethylene glycol (PEG) to aluminum salts to petroleum, even fragrances, and common allergens such as soy.
+In that case, the probability of toxins in your razor is relatively high, from polyethylene glycol (PEG) to aluminum salts to petroleum, even fragrances and common allergens such as soy.
 That's not even counting the detrimental effect razors have on the environment.

 Before we discuss specific ingredients found in ordinary razors, I want to expand on why it matters — dermal absorption.
 Dermal absorption occurs when a chemical penetrates the skin and travels into the body, leading to potential organ damage if they infiltrate the skin and enter the bloodstream.
 One study examined the skin’s absorption rates of chemicals found in drinking water, indicating that the skin takes in an average of 64% of the total contaminant dosage (2).
 Other studies discovered the face to be several times more absorbent than the general body surface, with an absorption rate of 100% for underarms and genitalia (3).
 Another peer-reviewed study exhibited 100% absorption of fragrance ingredients (4).
 So although the absorption rate percentage differs, one thing is for sure, these toxins are being absorbed and potentially negatively affecting our health.